 - Bears Are Bad News: The bear enemies in the Woods level (the Fall and Winter sections), in the American release only.
 They take away a large chunk of your health bar and can easily and instantly kill you if your health is low enough.

 - Dolled-Up Installment: A variation: The game itself was already a Mickey game, but many changes were made for the localization, most notably in the enemies.
 Both versions make use of Disney villains for bosses but not one of them is present in both versions.
-For example, the Cheshire Cat from Alice in Wonderland is the first boss in the Japanese version, but in the US version he was replaced by a witch.
-Many Disney characters who appear as regular foes in the Japanese version were also replaced in the U.S. version by other Disney baddies.
+For example, the Cheshire Cat from Alice in Wonderland is the first boss in the Japanese version, but in the North American version he was replaced by Witch Hazel.
+Many Disney characters who appear as regular foes in the Japanese version were also replaced in the North American version by other Disney baddies.
 The Japanese version was based, first and foremost, on Alice in Wonderland and most references about Disney on this version derive from the same movie, although some references to Peter Pan are also made, such as having Captain Hook as the fourth boss in the game, in which the level is themed to a pirate ship.
-The U.S. localization used a more varied formula, with enemies coming from such Disney films as The Jungle Book (the boss of the third level is Kaa) and Sleeping Beauty (the final boss is Maleficent).
-Also, in the U.S., the boss of the pirate ship level is a pirate version of Pete.
+The North American localization used a more varied formula, with enemies coming from such Disney films as The Jungle Book (1967) (the boss of the third level is Kaa) and Sleeping Beauty (the final boss is Maleficent).
+Also, in the North American version, the boss of the pirate ship level is a pirate version of Pete.

-- Four-Seasons Level: Possibly the Trope Maker.
-The maze-like Woods level has seasonal variations, where walking through a doorway in a tree would change from spring to summer, fall, and winter, or backwards.
+- Four-Seasons Level: The maze-like Woods level has seasonal variations, where walking through a doorway in a tree would change from spring to summer, fall, and winter, or backwards.